Democracy and Growth in the 21st Century: Introduction

-Our results suggest that the role of democracy in economic growth may be different between this and previous centuries.
+The prior work chiefly focuses on the 20th and earlier centuries, while we analyze the 21st century.
+We deliberately use the same quasi-experimental research designs as prior work, so as to see the difference between the 21st and ealier centuries.
+Our results suggest that the role of democracy in economic growth may differ between this and previous centuries.
 This finding echoes a growing set of recent facts that challenge the conventional wisdom about economic growth.
 For example, as opposed to studies from the 1990s, \citet{convergingtoconvergence} and references therein note a trend towards convergence (poor countries catch up with rich) since 2000.
-See also \citet{acemoglu2021converging} for the causal interpretation of \citet{convergingtoconvergence}'s finding.
-For developing countries, \citet{EasterlyNewStylizedFactsOnPolicyAndGrowthOutcomes2019} reports that policy outcomes in inflation, black market premiums, currency overvaluation, real interest rates, and trade shares to GDP started improving since the late 1990s. \citet{growinglikechina} document a series of facts about China's unprecedented economic transition and present a new growth model to explain the facts. \citet{autor2016china} and references therein point out that American labor-market adjustments to China's trade shocks challenge much of the received empirical wisdom.
+See also \citet{acemoglu2021converging} for the causal interpretation of \citet{convergingtoconvergence}'s descriptive finding. \citet{EasterlyNewStylizedFactsOnPolicyAndGrowthOutcomes2019} reports that policy outcomes in inflation, black market premiums, currency overvaluation, real interest rates, and trade shares to GDP started improving in developing countries since the late 1990s. \citet{growinglikechina} document a series of facts about China's unprecedented economic transition and present a new growth model to explain the facts. \citet{autor2016china} and references therein point out that American labor-market adjustments to China's trade shocks challenge much of the received empirical wisdom about economic growth.

-Our analysis on 2020 also contributes to the literature on the economics of pandemics.
-Researchers attempt to explain the cross-country heterogeneity in Covid-19-related outcomes.
-Studies show that obedience to travel restrictions or social distancing differ by culture, social capital, government communication, and political systems \citep{allcott2020, alsan2020, freyDemocracyCultureContagion2020, grossman2020, Schmelze2016385118}.
-None of them find a root cause of Covid-19-related outcomes.
+Our analysis of 2020-2022 also contributes to the literature on the economics of pandemics.
+Studies show that obedience to travel restrictions or social distancing differs by government communication and political systems \citep{allcott2020, freyDemocracyCultureContagion2020, grossman2020, Schmelze2016385118}.
+In contrast to the prior work, which is mostly correlational, this paper sheds light on democracy as a root cause of Covid-19-related outcomes.

-We integrate these strands of the literature to find that democracy causes worse economic and public health outcomes since the beginning of the 21st century.
-To our knowledge, this paper seems to be the only study that shows any substantially adverse effect of democracy on any important national outcome.
+We integrate these strands of the literature to find that democracy causes worse economic and social outcomes since the beginning of the 21st century.
+To our knowledge, this paper seems to be the only study that shows any substantially adverse effect of democracy on any crucial national outcome.